framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 ### 32-bit or 64-bit

-In Mono games, you have to make an extra distinction between 32 and 64 bits.
+When using BepInEx, you have to make an extra distinction between 32 and 64 bits.
 To do so, launch the game and use the Task Manager to check if your game is 32-bit or 64-bit (if it is 32-bit, it will have "32-bit" next to the process name).

 ![TaskManager01](../Images/CinematicUnityExplorerGuide/TaskManager01.png){.shadowed .autosize}